Coronavirus – FAQs on managing a safe return to work

 What are our obligations with regard to test and trace?

 The NHS Test and Trace service helps trace close recent contacts of anyone who tests positive for Covid-19 and, if necessary, notifies them that they must self-isolate at home to stop the spread of the virus.
 Government guidance states that employers should support workers who are told to self-isolate and must not ask them to attend work.
+In England, it is an offence for an employer to knowingly allow staff (including agency workers), who are required to self-isolate, to attend their workplace or any other place in connection with their job.
+There is no restriction on requiring staff in these circumstances to work from home.
+Employers in breach of this provision can be fined based on a sliding scale, starting at £1,000 (increasing for repeat offences).
+There is also a legal requirement for both employees and agency workers to notify their employer that they are required to self-isolate, and for how long.
 Employers should also keep a record of all staff working on their premises and shift times on a given day and their contact details for 21 days.

 Adjusting hours and responsibilities to ensure safe working